Guatemala Country Profile

 - National Debt: $6.5 billion

-- Unemployment Rate: Officially, it is 3.2%.
-(Many say it is more than double that.)
+- Unemployment Rate: Officially, it is 4.1%.
+(Many say it is even more than that.)

 - 24.4% of Guatemalans earn less than $2/day, classifying them as living in extreme poverty;